 Can I freeze Linzer cookies?

-Store Linzer cookies in an airtight container for up to five days.
+Store the heart shaped jelly cookies in an airtight container for up to five days.
 If you wish to freeze them, store in an airtight container with parchment paper between each layer of cookies.
 Do not finish with powdered sugar.
 Only apply powdered sugar once you have removed cookies from freezer and they have thawed to room temperature.

 Linzer cookie cutters